-Knowing Bridget and her scatty nature, Swansway Group thought that we’d give her an idea of some of the things she’ll have to bear in mind when it comes to baby car seat safety.
+Here at Swansway Group we thought that we’d give you an idea of some of the things you'll have to bear in mind when it comes to baby car seat safety.

-Features that the former girl-about-town will have to consider as she looks forward to her new arrival include:
+Features that you'll have to consider as you looks forward to your new arrival include:

-But does she really need any or all of these things?
+But do you really need any or all of these things?
 Or are they just nice-to-have?

 UK law states that: